 Riding Experience Riders of all standards can be catered for at Ol Donyo with riding hours and the pace tailored to suit - but because the area around the lodge is unfenced and open to big (and potentially dangerous) game including elephant and lion, if you wish to ride out of the arena, you should have some previous riding experience.
 As a minimum, to do more than just a short trial ride, you should be well balanced and secure in the saddle and able to control a well-schooled horse in open country at a walk, trot and steady canter.
 There is an enclosed sand school at the stables and the horses are usually tried here on a short assessment ride on your first day.
 Novice and young riders can also have basic lessons in the school, to gain confidence before venturing out.
-Safaris using 'fly' camps, which normally include longer hours, are for the more experienced rider.
-Children can ride out from the lodge - those who are very young or novice will usually have a short lesson, perhaps followed by a short ride out either on or off leading rein as necessary, whilst older children, who are strong, competent riders, can ride out for longer.
+Rides out using 'fly' camps, which normally include longer hours, are for the more experienced rider.
+Children between 12 and 15 years old must be accompanied by a riding parent or guardian, children under 12 years old are not accepted.
 On any riding safari, fitness is important and we strongly advise those who do not ride regularly at home to put in some concentrated practice and get used to time spent in the saddle, in the months beforehand.

 The Terrain Ol Donyo Lodge is built on a hillside in the Chyulus with views out over the bush and a waterhole to wide, grassy plains beyond.
 As they rise up, the slopes of the Chyulus are dotted with thick acacia woodland and jutting rocky 'Kopjes' (small hills); higher still, the vegetation changes to open grassland and finally to evergreen, jungle-like, mist forest.
-The hills, which run for 40 miles and rise to over 7000 feet, consist of a series of volcanic craters cont. over

-The Terrain cont with peaks covered in mist forest that is unique to the area.
+The hills, which run for 40 miles and rise to over 7000 feet, consist of a series of volcanic craters with peaks covered in mist forest that is unique to the area.
 The going underfoot varies, ranging from dry savannah plains, gentle grassy slopes and rough paths winding around the hillsides, to soft peaty tracks through shady forest.
 There are many wonderful views and some sharp ascents and descents where the horses need to be lead over rough ground.
 Kilimanjaro stands as a back-drop for all safaris.